 The two basic methods to fund the CIP projects are (1) pay-as-you-go, which requires use of current revenues or cash on hand; and (2) pay-as-you-use, which uses debt financing to spread acquisition costs over the period of time the City plans to use a capital asset.
 Funds dedicated to pay-as-you-go include a share of transient occupancy taxes, grants, parks facilities taxes and fees, traffic impact and other development fees, and user fees in the enterprise funds.
 Both of these funding methods are useful, depending on the nature of the projects.

 USING THE CIP

-The Capital Improvement Program is divided into three sections:
+The Capital Investment Program is divided into four sections:

-- Listing of Projects by Category

-- Projects that Support the City's Climate Action Plan

-- New Projects

-- Existing Projects
+- Projects that Support the City's Climate Action Plan - Projects that are unfunded in fiscal years 2019-2021 - New Projects - Existing Projects

-- Completed Projects

 PROJECTS